RKdev/utils/README.md

 Profit!

 _makegit_ - make a new repo on github.
-Create directoy on local machine, cd to directory and execute this script to automatically generate and push new repoo
+Create directoy on local machine, cd to directory and execute this script to automatically generate and push new repo